 |

 Okay, I guess I'm a little partial to the Astatic T3 chrome mic bodies.
 They look cool and have just the right heft - not too heavy, not too light.
-I buy these mics off eBay.
-I remove the stand, the mounting bracket and the old elements.
-With just a little work, I add the volume control, 1/4" jack, and wiring to the body.
+I buy these mics off eBay then remove the stand, the mounting bracket and the old elements.
+With just a little work, I add the volume control, 1/4" jack or threaded connector, and wiring to the body.
 Then I add the element of choice.
 When the original element gasket won't work for the element I'm adding, I can usually find the right gasket at Jeff Spoor's Harp Mic Gaskets.
-From the upper left and going clockwise, these mics are:

 - MC-151: This mic has my best Astatic MC-151 chrystal element.
 It's got a great tone to it and is a pretty hot element that's also fairly feedback resistant.
-This is my favorite mic that I use regularly.
+This is my favorite mic for the Mission 32-20 and the Sonny Jr. amps.

 - MC-101: This mic has a vintage Astatic MC-101 crystal element.
 It's a nice sounding crystal element but doesn't quite have the cajones of the other mics.